Jchristian27/the-life-changing-magic-of-tidying-up-notes/README.md

 - Sort by category, in the correct order, and keep only those things that inspire joy.
 Do this thoroughly and quickly, all in one go.
 If you follow this advice, you will dramatically reduce the volume of things you own, experience an exhilaration you have never known before, and gain confidence in your life.
 - As you reduce your belongings through the process of tidying, you will come to a point where you suddenly know how much is just right for you.
 It will feel like something has "clicked" inside your head.
 This is known as the "just-right-click-point."
 - This point differs person to person, but once you pass it you will find that the amount of things you owns never increases past this point.
 This is why you will never experience rebound.
-- As you put your house in order and decrease the amount of possession you have, you'll see what your true values are, what is really important to you in your life.
+- As you put your house in order and decrease the amount of possessions you have, you'll see what your true values are, what is really important to you in your life.
 Don't focus on reducing, or on efficient storage methods though.
 Focus instead on choosing the things that inspire joy and on enjoying life according to your own standards.
 This is the true pleasure of tidying.

 #### Follow your intuition and all will be well
 - It is important to follow your intuition when tidying.
 Following strict rules set by other people will have no lasting effect on you because you are not them.
 Only you can know which items you should keep, which ones you should discard, and what kind of environment makes you happy.
 The act of picking up and choosing which objects to keep is extremely personal.